This is a DARK, OUTDOOR TRAIL with uneven and hilly terrain.

 A: Yes.
-We offer a 20% discount for groups with over 12-24 members.
+We offer a 20% discount for groups with 10-20 members.
 We define a group as a collection of people who pay in ONE BOX OFFICE TRANSACTION as opposed to a collection of people who know each other but pay separately.
-Please inquire about additional group discounts for 25 or more members by emailing us at firstname.lastname@example.org
+Please inquire about additional group discounts for over 20 attendees by emailing us at firstname.lastname@example.org

 Q: What If It Is Raining?

 A: We're not afraid of a little rain, but our attractions will be closed if it is raining heavily or we deem it unsafe for customers.
 The decision on the trail is made at 5:30 PM each night, and will be posted on our website.
 Tickets are good for any one operational night, so there is no need for rainchecks to be issued - just come on another night.
 If the final night is rained out, then passes good for attendance the following year will be issued to those who are physically present to receive them.

 Q: How long do I have to wait in line?

 A: The wait depends on how busy we are.
 Keep in mind that the earlier in the season and the closer to our opening time you arrive, the less your wait time will be.

 Q: I have a big group.
 How many of us can enter at the same time?